Mindforge IntelligenceStrategy Integration Brief

 Regime inflection.
 95% precision, 2-day median lead before stress shows in price.

-Selective heads-up. ~5 days/year (2%), 60% precision.
+Selective heads-up. ~5 days/year (2%), 76% precision.
 A confirmation tier — pair with other evidence before sizing.

 Rapid vol dislocation.
 92.86% precision (13 of 14).
 VIX already elevated at firing.

 Crisis classifier.
-100% precision (9 of 9), 2012–2024.
+100% precision (9 of 9), 1990-2025.
 Includes COVID and Aug 2024.

-Distribution: 2012–2024 walk-forward.
-Precision figures from MSD canonical manifests.
+Distribution: 1990-2025 walk-forward.
+Precision figures from versioned performance records.

 Different factors win in different regimes.
 Momentum crashes hardest during regime breaks; quality and low-vol earn during stress; value rotates with macro.
-MSD provides an exogenous regime input to drive factor tilts, instead of inferring regime from the same prices the factors already use (which is circular).
+MRC provides an exogenous regime input to drive factor tilts, instead of inferring regime from the same prices the factors already use (which is circular).
 The framework here is a methodology spec; the historical backtest is reproducible on your firm’s own factor return series.

 The regime signal scales the trades you already make.
 Vol-targeting, signal selection, instrument choice, and risk framework all stay exactly as they are today.